top of page

 Each portal requires different information.

-Most portals require some variant of I&E - They do not need evidence of the I&E however you have to show their available income to determine the repayment offer.
-If you show too much disposable income they will expect the client to repay at a much higher rate.
+Most portals require some variant of I&E ( Income and Expenditure )- They do not need evidence of the I&E however clients have to show their available income to determine the repayment offer.
+The payment is related to disposable income, the higher the amount the more they will ask for.

 Step 5.